Grand Chess Tour: Results

-Note that wildcard players were not eligible for the overall prize funds.
+Wildcard players were not eligible for the overall prize funds.

 Grand Chess Tour 2018

 The Grand Chess Tour 2018 saw a format change.
 While the first four events retained the same rules, the last event – the London Chess Classic – served as the semifinals and finals for the top four players from the first four events and consisted of a classical, rapid and blitz section.
-After tying for fourth place, Fabiano Caruana qualified for the final event by beating Wesley So in a playoff 1.5–0.5.
+After tying for fourth place, Fabiano Caruana qualified for the final event by beating Wesley So in a playoff 1½–½.
 Hikaru Nakamura emerged victorious at the London Chess Classic and clinched the Grand Chess Tour's top prize by beating Maxime Vachier-Lagrave in the blitz section.

 Results

 Semifinals and finals at the London Chess Classic (2018)

 In 2018, the London Chess Classic served as the semifinals and finals for the top four players from the 2018 Grand Chess Tour.

 The players played 2 classical games, 2 rapid games, and 4 blitz games.
 6 points were awarded for a win, 3 points for a draw and 0 points for a loss in classical play.
 In the rapid games, 4 points were awarded for a win, 2 points for a draw, and 0 points for a loss.
 In the blitz games, 2 points were awarded for a win, 1 point for a draw and 0 points for a loss.

 After seven consecutive draws that opened his final match with Vachier-Lagrave, Nakamura clinched an event victory by defeating Vachier-Lagrave in the fourth and final blitz game.